Algebraic stability of meromorphic maps descended from Thurston's pullback maps: The moduli space and its compactifications

 \subsection{Stabilization and forgetful maps.}

-Suppose $\abs{\bP}\ge3$ and $(C, \iota:\bP\into C)$ is a $\bP$-marked semi-stable genus zero Riemann surface.
+Suppose $\abs{\bP}\ge3$ and $(C, \iota)$ is a $\bP$-marked nodal genus zero curve.
 Then there is a unique curve $C'$, together with a surjective map $\st:C\to C'$, such that $(C', \st\circ\iota)$ is stable.
 The curve $C'$ is called the \emph{stabilization} of $C$, and is obtained from $C$ as follows.
 Let $\sigma$ be the dual tree of $C$.
-Given an irreducible component $C_v$ of $C$ corresponding to vertex $v$ of $\sigma$, we say that $C_v$ (resp. $v$) is \emph{very stable} if there are at least three special points on $C_v$ of the form either: \begin{enumerate} \item a marked point $\iota(p)$ or \item a node $\eta_e$ that connects $C_v$ to some marked point $p$. \end{enumerate} This is equivalent to the condition that there are at least three flags on $v$ of the form $\delta(v\to p)$ for some $p\in\bP$.
+Given an irreducible component $C_v$ of $C$ corresponding to vertex $v$ of $\sigma$, we say that $C_v$ (resp. $v$) is \emph{$\bP$-stable} if there are at least three special points on $C_v$ of the form either a marked point $\iota(p)$ or a node $\eta$ that connects $C_v$ to some marked point $p$.
+This is equivalent to the condition that there are at least three flags on $v$ of the form $\delta(v\to p)$ for some $p\in\bP$.
+We obtain $C'$ from $C$ by contracting to a point each connected component of the closure of $C\setminus \bigcup_{v \text{ $\bP$-stable}} C_v.$ The map $\st:C\to C'$ is the resulting map: a component $C_v$ maps isomorphically onto its image in $C'$ if and only if it is stable; otherwise $\st(C_v)$ is a point.